Tammireddi-Niraja/Cisco-Packet-Tracer-Labs/case-study-on-IP.md

 **Result**
 - Ping failed because the PCs were on different networks and no router was configured to route traffic.
+-  recevied:0%, send:100% (loss=100%)

-## Learning Outcomes
+## Outcomes

-After completing these experiments, you can understand:
+After completing this i can understand:

 - Basic network topology
 - IP address configuration